DigitalPublishingToolkit/NN09/md/10Rules.md

 group of refugees from Lampedusa.
 This is generally called ‘racial profiling’.
 Skin color is clearly no private matter.
-The British tourists who made a joke on Twitter about wanting to dig up Marilyn Monroe, and were then interrogated for hours by US border officials,[^17] didn’t owe their mistreatment to any violations of privacy.
+The British tourists who made a joke on Twitter about wanting to dig up Marilyn Monroe, and who were then interrogated for hours by US border officials,[^17] didn’t owe their mistreatment to any violations of privacy.